 5. Prioritize student mental health.

-Data confirms that more U.S. adolescents and young adults in the late 2010s verses the mid-2000s experienced serious psychological distress, major depression and suicidal thoughts, and more attempted suicide and took their own lives.
+Data confirms that more U.S. adolescents and young adults in the late 2010s versus the mid-2000s experienced serious psychological distress, major depression, and suicidal thoughts, and more attempted suicide and took their own lives.
 In fact, 37% of Gen Zers report fair or poor mental health, compared with just 15% of millennials.
 Suicide is the second-leading cause of death in Gen Z.

 In its issue entitled The Post-Pandemic College, the Chronicle of Higher Education asserts that “a lasting legacy of COVID-19 will be wider adoption of telehealth.
 With many campuses likely to be closed into the fall or beyond, colleges have turned to virtual counseling, helping break down barriers for both patients and clinicians to remote therapy and identifying platforms that comply with privacy laws.”

-College leaders need to respond quickly and substantively to the growing mental-health needs of students.
-It is imperative that we meet students where they are — when it comes to academics, financial aid, healthcare services, student services, etc. — as COVID-19 continues to impact every part of their lives.
+College leaders need to respond quickly and substantively to the growing mental health needs of students.
+We must meet students where they are — when it comes to academics, financial aid, healthcare services, student services, etc. — as COVID-19 continues to impact every part of their lives.